Pomax/cff-opcode-fonts/README.md

 ### tools used

 I use https://github.com/pomax/simple-CFF-builder for building these fonts, which uses http://pomax.github.io/node-type2-charstring/ (the library, not the site) to specifically convert type2 instructions into CFF charstring bytes.

+### LICENSE

+There is no code in this repo, and so there is no LICENSE file: individual fonts already come with their own license information embedded so that should be good enough.
+Each font has a `name` table in which the data is explicitly marked as "copyright free", "trademark free" and "license free".
+These fonts are in the public domain and you can use them however you want.